agryaznov/ethink/docs/mapping.md

 For reference,

-- look into `polkamask-rpc-core` for [Definitions](https://github.com/agryaznov/polkamask/blob/master/client/rpc-core/src/eth.rs#L30),
+- look into `ethink-rpc-core` for [Definitions](https://github.com/agryaznov/ethink/blob/master/client/rpc-core/src/eth.rs#L30),
-- look into `polkamas-rpc` for [Implementations](https://github.com/agryaznov/polkamask/blob/master/client/rpc/src/lib.rs#L69).
+- look into `polkamas-rpc` for [Implementations](https://github.com/agryaznov/ethink/blob/master/client/rpc/src/lib.rs#L69).

 In the table below all the methods required to be exposed are grouped into the 5 categories, with the expected implementation difficulty descending from the top group to the bottom one.